How to Make Arroz Rojo Mexicano – BEST Mexican Red Rice

 HOW TO STORE AND REHEAT

-LOOKING FOR MORE ARROZ INSPIRATION?
+LOOKING FOR MORE MEXICAN RICE RECIPES?

 Arroz Rojo – BEST Mexican Red Rice Recipe